 If you’re a multi-establishment employer, you’ll also need to submit each of these EEO-1 reports:

-- Consolidated Report (Type 2)
+- Consolidated Report (Type 2): This report includes all employees.

 Once you have completed filling out your required forms, you’re ready to file your EEO-1 report with the EEOC.